mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

-As you can see, another difference between SvelteKit and Ember is that Ember has chosen to separate the template from the component logic, whereas Svelte has opted for the single file approach (although this is currently in an [RFC](https://github.com/emberjs/rfcs/blob/master/text/0779-first-class-component-templates.md#sfcs) to be added to Ember).
+As you can see, another difference between SvelteKit and Ember is that Ember has chosen to separate the template from the component logic, whereas Svelte has opted for the single file approach (although this will be added to Ember soon: the [RFC](https://github.com/emberjs/rfcs/blob/master/text/0779-first-class-component-templates.md#sfcs) has already been approved and merged and we are just waiting for it to be released now).

-In terms of component usage, both Ember and Svelte have a similar approach but slightly differing syntax, both have opted for more native looking HTML - Ember using HBS, while Svelte goes for pure HTML that can take pure JS expressions.
+In terms of component usage, both Ember and Svelte have a similar approach but slightly differing syntax.
+Both have opted for more native-looking HTML - Ember using HBS, while Svelte has opted to extend native HTML and allow us to write pure JavaScript in the template.
 Coming from Ember I found this aspect of Svelte to be quite easy to get to grips with, though the naming of component attributes can get a little confusing as there is no `@` syntax that Ember uses, so instead of `@image` you would have `image`.
 I’ll discuss this more in the next section “More about components”.

 Another big difference between the two is that components are always available in Ember and you can simply invoke them in the template, whereas in SvelteKit